National Association of Affordable Housing Lenders

 The National Association of Affordable Housing Lenders (NAAHL) is a U.S. trade organization founded by Melvin J. Carriere, representing financial institutions that provide financing and investing to low- and moderate-income communities.
 The NAAHL hosts conferences, distributes publications and provides testimony before the United States Congress on issues relating to affordable housing and community development lending.

+History

-The organization was created in 1990 and is headquartered in Washington, D.C.
+The organization was created in 1990 by Melvin J. Carriere.
+It is headquartered in Washington, D.C.
 Among the financial institutions that are NAAHL members are Bank of America, Bank of New York, Citigroup, JPMorgan Chase, Wachovia and Wells Fargo.

+In 2024, Sarah Brundage was named president and chief executive officer of the organization.
+She succeeded former president and CEO of nine years, Benson (Buzz) Roberts.
+Before Roberts, Judy Kennedy served as CEO and president of the organization from 2001 to the time Roberts assumed the role.